Let’s find out what the basic principles of RPA are, and how it can help your company accelerate digital transformation.

 In addition to costs, there’s a common issue with communication between business people and engineering people.
 Say you have a company with many business processes and want to automate some of the routine tasks.

 At this point, a person with a business perspective will likely describe how the process they want to automate happens step by step.
-For example, say you’d like to help your financial department handle expense reports from employees more easily.
+For example, say you’d like to help your financial department handle expense reports from employees more efficiently.
 Then you’d probably describe the workflow somewhat like this:

 Looks like that’s it, but...